jaykaron/peshittaTransmutation/README.md

 - `converted/` or `converted.zip` - The files transmuted to Hebrew script
 - `downloader.py` - Downloads books from CAL's website
 - `converter.py` - Converts the files from Syriac script to Hebrew

+## Note
+Files were downloaded and published with permission from CAL.
+Files were retrieved June 12, 2019.